Suggest a Songfact / Artistfact

-In 1996 Barry Loukaitis, a junior-high student in Washington State, shot and killed 2 students and a teacher when he went to school.
+In 1996 Barry Loukaitis, a junior-high student in Washington State, shot and killed two students and a teacher when he went to school.
 He claimed he was copying the video for this song.

 The line in the chorus is "Jeremy spoke in class today."
 It is hard to understand if you don't speak Vedder.

-Pearl Jam did not release another video for 6 years.
+Pearl Jam did not release another video for six years.
 They decided that videos detracted from the music, and wanted their fans to come to their shows rather than watch them on TV.
-They also hated the process of making the videos, which they got around by not appearing in their next one, a cartoon video for their 1998 song "Do The Evolution" that was drawn by Spawn creator Todd McFarlane.
+They also hated the process of making the videos, which they got around by not appearing in their next one, a cartoon video for their 1998 song "Do The Evolution

 Radio stations often play an edited version, which cleans up the line "seemed a harmless little f--k."

 The intro to the song is played on Jeff Ament's special 12-string bass followed by soft harmonic notes on the guitar.
 The bass line continues quietly until the second chorus.
 They return in a fade out towards near the end. (thanks, Elliot - St. Louis, MO)